Faecal occult blood test

 Who should have faecal occult blood testing?

 The test is used as a screening test for bowel cancer or to find out if there is bleeding from the digestive system if you have abdominal symptoms.
+The purpose is to identify people who are otherwise well with no strong family history who are at high risk and refer them on for diagnosis using colonoscopy.

 The Cancer Council Australia and the National Health and Medical Research Council recommend starting 2-yearly faecal occult blood testing from the age of 50 in people who do not have any symptoms or a strong family history of bowel cancer.